In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

 The store is friendly to outsiders, giving 10% to foreigners and supplying them with City Guides.

-Everything was so clean!
+Everything was clean!

-A pop-up location for Hotel Chocolate was theresaving us a trip to their store later.
+A pop-up location for Hotel Chocolate was there—saving us a trip to their store later.

 From there, we sauntered along Europe's longest pedestrian shopping street: Stroget.
-Full of easy-going shoppers and flâneurs, it goes from King's New Square to City Hall (where the permanent LGBT Pride flag waves).

 From there, we went to the island of Slotsholmen: home to the Danish Government.

 One of its bridges, Stormbroen (seen below), means Assault Bridge.
 It earned its name after the 1659 Assault on Copenhagen, where Danes defeated a treaty-breaking attack by Swedish troops.
-Danish workmen, students, and civilians stood alongside their soldiers.
+Workmen, students, and civilians stood alongside their soldiers.
 They lost 17, while the Swedes lost 1,000.
-Enjoying mercantile success with Denmark, a Dutch fleet rescued the sieged city, ending a six-month Swedish naval blockade, and the current international Nordic borders were established.
+Enjoying mercantile success with Denmark, a Dutch fleet rescued the city, ending a six-month Swedish naval blockade, and the current international Nordic borders were established.

 It is a mammoth building.